Democrats Tested in First Party Convention of Pandemic Era

 Joe Biden is poised to unveil his vision for the modern Democratic Party in the first presidential nominating convention of the coronavirus era, an all-virtual affair that will test the former vice president's ability to overcome unprecedented logistical challenges in an urgent mission to energize a winning coalition.

 Along the way, Biden's party will make history by unveiling the nation's first Black vice presidential nominee, Kamala Harris.
-The speaking program also features two former presidents, two past presidential nominees, one former first lady, a former Republican governor, a New York ultra-billionaire and various working-class Americans.
+The speaking program also features two former presidents, two past presidential nominees, a former Republican governor, a New York ultra-billionaire and various working-class Americans.

 “Nothing about 2020 has been normal.
 So I don’t think anyone expected that this convention would be normal either,” said Atlanta Mayor Keisha Lance Bottoms, who was under consideration to serve as Biden's running mate and will speak at the convention.
 “I hope wherever people are that they’re excited about the moment and the opportunity that lies before us.”

-Note: This story has been corrected to show that Ocasio-Cortez is scheduled to speak the day after Kasich, not the same day.